 Printers’ Vocabulary: Get to know your Bleed

-Continue below to learn the differences between bleed, slug, and trim, why they are important, when they should be used, and how to add them to your own projects.
+Continue below to learn the differences between bleed and trim.
+Why they are important, when they should be used, and how to add them to your own projects.

 BLEED